melodyma/wai-tutorials/source/navigation/structure.html.erb.md

 ## Labeling navigations

-To make it easier for users of assistive technologies, menus should be labeled to help users find them and distinguish between them, if there are multiple navigational menus on a page.
+Label menus to make it easier for users of assistive technologies more easily find and identify them.
+If there are multiple navigational menus on a page, labels help users distinguish between the different menu functions.
 Users find menus by browsing the web page, but they could also use features of assistive technology to navigate directly to `navigation` landmarks or headings.

 ### Using a (hidden) heading
 {:.ap}